“Do you trust me?”

 “This a brothel.”
 Jade’s voice shook with surprise.
 Alijah pushed the curtains back against the windows, checking for the guards.

 “This is a brothel.
 I had no idea we had these in the kingdom.”
 He released the curtains and turned to her.
 She spoke so strangely.
 Where does she come from?
-She willingly pulled her hood from her head, her hair all but released from the bow she pulled it back with.
+She willingly pulled her hood from her head, her hair all but released from the bow she used to try and contain it.
 Seeing the dark thick curls, Alijah had to turn away.
 Something about her was familiar but he could not put his finger on it.
 She didn’t belong here, the smoothness of her hands, the way her hair curled, the way she spoke and carried herself.
 This world wasn’t for her, it may suit her though.

 “Yeah.
 I think you’re pretty naive to this whole thing.”
 He pushed away from the window.

 “Obviously.
 But why are we here?”
 She carefully sat on the edge of the bed, mindful to not touch anything.
-Alijah couldn’t help but to grin at her rigid movements.
+Alijah tried no to laugh at her rigid movements.

 Just on cue, the door opened and Fox trotted into the room.
 Maria shook her head before closing the door once more.
 Alijah greeted his dog, Jade smiled but it faded at the uninterested look Fox gave her before jumping onto the bed and curling up.

 “I don’t think he likes me.”
 Alijah shrugged and sat on the floor against the wall.
-He pulled his hair from his tie, it fell against his shoulders and Jade’s eyes widened.
-There was something so sincere and genuine about this boy, why couldn’t the suitors her parents wanted her to meet be like him?
+He pulled his hair from his tie, it fell against his shoulders and Jade’s breath caught.
+There was something so sincere and genuine about this boy.
+Why couldn’t the suitors her parents wanted her to meet be like him?